alexanderlhicks/baby-rudin-project/README.md

 # Baby Rudin Project

 Welcome to the baby Rudin project.
 This is a collection of problems solved in Rudin along with their step-by-step natural language explanations.
+The goal of this project is to encourage new users of Lean to learn Lean better while contributing to a data set that can be used for machine learning in theorem proving.

 If you would like to contribute please do the following:
 1. File an issue with the chapter and problem number from baby rudin